airbr/notes/readme.md

 # Law Notes

-### Hobby side project to release a set of transcribed notes from a law degree and do some text analysis/remixing
+### Hobby side project to release a set of transcribed notes from a law degree and do some text analysis/remixing: [pre tag boilerplate of notes deployed on GitHub pages]( https://airbr.github.io/notes/)

 #### Ideas: